 giudice (middle tier, separate context from the proposer to avoid

-self-confirmation) is deferred to v1.2: it requires middle tier configured +
+self-confirmation) is deferred: it requires middle tier configured +

 explicit budget.
 The deontology/teleology split is already in the right